avniproject/avni-client/Readme.md

 [![License](https://img.shields.io/badge/license-AGPL-green.svg?style=flat)](https://github.com/openchs/openchs-client/blob/master/LICENSE)

 # Dev setup
-If you are setting up the machine for the first time, make sure you have homebrew installed.
-If you have homebrew installed just run `make install` from the root of this repository.
+ The following dependencies are required to run in local
+ - android-sdk and android libs specified in setup/roles/android-build/files/install_android_libs.sh
+ - node.js
+ - react-native installed globally
+ - An android device (either a phone or an emulator such as genymotion)
+ - A running openchs-server (Optional.
+You can use the staging server - http://staging.openchs.org if you don't want to run this locally)

 # Running
-Ensure that you have CRASHLYTICS_API_KEY set in your environment variable.
+ - Ensure that you have CRASHLYTICS_API_KEY set in your environment variable.
 Ask one of the existing developers in OpenCHS team to provide you the key.
+ - Ensure android device is on and is recognised by adb (adb devices)
-To run the application `make run-android`
+ - To run the application `make run-android`
-In the application set the server url of the config location by going to the settings view.
-If you are using emulator then you would need to use IP address. e.g. http://10.0.0.3:3000/openchs
+ - In the application set the server url of the config location by going to the settings view.

-# Running tests in Intellij
-* Install NodeJS plugin in Intellij
-* Open the Mocha Run & Debug Configurations
-* Set environment variable as `npm_package_scripts_test=test`
-* Set Extra Mocha Options as `--require react-native-mock/mock.js --require src/test/testHelper.js`
-* Set Node Interpreter as the project node
-* Set the Working Directory to the project root
-* User interface to `bdd`
+ You can either run openchs-server locally or point to an existing server such as http://staging.openchs.org